syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month view week number custom font support in schedule xamarin forms](monthview_images/xamarin.forms-schedule-customfont-weeknumber.png)

-Following steps will explain how to configure the custom fonts.
+The following steps will explain how to configure the custom fonts:

 ### Custom Font Setting in Xamarin.Forms (Android)
-* Add your custom Font (e.g. Lobster-Regular.ttf) to the Assets folder in the Assets folder of the Xamarin.Forms (Android) project.
+* Add your custom font (e.g. Lobster-Regular.ttf) to the Assets folder in the Assets folder of the Xamarin.Forms (Android) project.
-* Then, use the Custom Font name as FontFamily.
+* Then, use the custom font name as FontFamily.

-### Custom Font Setting in Xamarin.Forms (ios)
+### Custom Font Setting in Xamarin.Forms (iOS)
-* Add your custom Font (e.g. Lobster-Regular.ttf) to the Resources folder of the Xamarin.Forms (iOS) project.
+* Add your custom font (e.g. Lobster-Regular.ttf) to the Resources folder of the Xamarin.Forms (iOS) project.
 * Edit info.plist and add a key Fonts provided by application (value type should be Array).
-In item0 of the array enter the name of the FontFamily you added in the Resource folder.
-(Such as Lobster-Regular.ttf).
+In item0 of the array, enter the name of the FontFamily added in the Resource folder Such as Lobster-Regular.ttf.
-* Then, use the Custom Font name as FontFamily.
+* Then, use the custom font name as FontFamily.

 >**NOTE**
- No need to mention .ttf when set the Custom Font in iOS.
+ No need to mention .ttf when set the custom font in iOS.

-### Custom Font Setting in Xamarin.Forms (UWP)
+### Custom ffont setting in Xamarin.Forms (UWP)
-* Add your custom Font (e.g. Lobster-Regular.ttf) to the Assets folder of the Xamarin.Forms (UWP) project.
+* Add your custom font (e.g. Lobster-Regular.ttf) to the Assets folder of the Xamarin.Forms (UWP) project.
-* Then, use the Custom Font name as FontFamily.
-When Setting custom font in UWP use the format (FontFamily = ” Assets/Lobster-Regular.ttf#Lobster”).
+* Then, use the custom font name as FontFamily.
+When Setting custom font in UWP, use the format (FontFamily = ” Assets/Lobster-Regular.ttf#Lobster”).